fwornle/ShopMob/doc/Design.md

       1. Item: Status (//open <-> in progress <-> done//)
       2. Item: Date and time of last state transition
    5. Mobbers (list of user UUIDs - the mobbers who are sharing this list)
-   6. Mobs (list of group UUIDs - the groups who are sharing this list)
+   6. List lifecycle
-   7. Status (list: open <-> in progress <-> done
+      1. Aggregated state of the list (open <-> in progress <-> done)
-      1. Level of completion (0% ...
+      2. Level of completion of the list (0% ...
 100%)

-##### Local DB Schema of Database Tables
+##### Data Schemata of Backend stored Data Items

-The local DB is a mySQL database (DB).
-Therefore, the following schemata have been designed for the tables in the DB.
+The backend offers persistent data storage using noSQL databases.
+Used correctly, this promises fast queries even at scale (incl. distributed storage).
+The following independent data sets have been defined as backend storage items:

 ###### User